The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

-In the image above, the Account and Lead Objects have been synced with Ambition.
+In the image above, the Account Object has been synced with Ambition.

-5. To sync additional Objects, click the green Sync Object button.
+5. To sync additional Objects, click the Add Object button.

-6. Select the Object you need to Import.
+6. Search for and select the Object you need to Import.

 Optionally after making an Object selection, select to sync Related fields by toggling Sync Related Fields to Yes.

 Related Fields will sync the selected Object's fields and each parent Object's fields.
 We recommend using Related Fields only for building the most complex metrics in your organization.

 8. Sync any additional Objects.

-1. When ready to begin building Metrics, click Add under the Metric Library tab.
+1. When ready to begin building Metrics, click Add under Metric Library.

 2. Complete the Metric Builder Form.

-Description: Brief description of what the Metric is tracking.
+Description: Optional.
+Brief description of what the Metric is tracking.
+Visible to end users.

 2. Object and Fields

-All data will be keyed to a specific date, not a given week or month.
+All data is tied to one specific date, not a given week or month.

-Display As: Is this metric a number, a financial amount, or a percentage?
+Display As: Is this Metric a number, a financial amount, a percentage, or a duration?

 4. Metric Filters

-Click on the blue Add Filter button to optionally add logic.
+Click on the Add Filter button to optionally add logic.

-Due to the automatic aggregation of data into week, month, quarter, year time frames, please note that you cannot filter off of a date field.
+Due to the automatic aggregation of data into week, month, quarter, and year time frames, please note that you cannot filter based on a date range.